-Over the three years of our Caregiver Smile Summit, we have had leading experts speak about how technology can assist aging in place.
+Over the years we’ve run our Caregiver Smile Summit, we have had leading experts speak about how technology can assist aging in place.
 In this article, we look at what they are seeing and what you should be incorporating if you want to age in place safely.

 Laurie Orlov, founder of Aging in Place Technology Watch, said it best that, with few exceptions, every five years technology changes.